 Other Income: This amount represents the revenue you get from the REIT as part of their operating business.
 Think of this income as the rental revenue from the holdings.
 This income is taxed at your marginal tax rate, just like interest would be taxed.

-Capital Gains: The capital gains reported is taxed at half your marginal tax rate.
+Capital Gains: The capital gains reported is generally taxed at half your marginal tax rate.
 It is also said that you are taxed on 50% of the capital gains at your marginal tax rate.

 Foreign Non-Business Income: When a REIT holds US or foreign properties, the foreign revenue is reported as Foreign Non-Business Income and is taxed at your marginal tax rate.
 It usually represents the rental income from foreign holdings.